Table of Contents

 Several important characteristics define big data:

-- Volume: the size of the datasets that we’ve already discussed;
+- Volume: the size of the datasets, often measured in gigabytes or zettabytes;

-- Variety: comes in both structured and unstructured formats;
+- Variety: comes in both structured and unstructured forms;

 - Velocity: implies real-time information generation and processing at high speed;

-- Veracity: should be kept relevant and accurate;
+- Veracity: records should be kept accurate, relevant, and trustworthy;

-Now that we’ve defined big data technology, let’s explore how it is generated in logistics.
-The most common sources include RFID tags, GPS devices, IoT sensors, and, obviously, financial transactions from customers.
-Basically, data in logistics is generated continuously at every moment when an item is stored, transported, or processed.
-If a business owner knows how to properly collect and analyze this data, he can enjoy an array of benefits that big data brings.
+For transportation and logistics, the most common big data sources include RFID tags, GPS devices, IoT sensors, and financial transactions from customers.
+Basically, every moment when an item is stored, transported, or processed, a new record is created.
+If a business owner knows how to properly collect and analyze this information, they can enjoy the high-impact benefits that big data brings.

 Key benefits of business big data for the logistics industry